YevhenSkliarov/PuppeteerTestFramework/README.md

 #Headless mode:
 _If you want to run tests in headless mode you must to got to testfiles and set headless: true_

-`Please note that import/export modules are available only after configuring babel and webPack https://dev.to/alecgodwin/how-to-setup-webpack-and-babel-for-es6-dpk`
+`Please note that import/export modules are available only after configuring babel and webPack https://dev.to/alecgodwin/how-to-setup-webpack-and-babel-for-es6-dpk(THIS PROJECT IS ALREADY SETUP TO SUPPORT MODULES)`